 - Dialectical Behavioral Therapy to increase stress tolerance

-- Attachment-Based Family Therapy to create greater harmony in the family
+- Marital and family counseling to create greater harmony among family members

 - Adventure Therapy to foster peer community

 - Yoga and meditation to increase mindful self-awareness

 - Music therapy as a form of self-expression

 Newport Institute also has a robust alumni program, providing support groups and resources to help ensure ongoing recovery.

 Newport Institute locations are in close proximity to multiple cities across the United States.
 We treat young adults ages 18–35 (depending on location) and their families from all 50 states and abroad, providing a full continuum of care.
 Our residential and outpatient treatment centers offer serene environments, within beautiful natural settings, where young adults can find long-term healing and recovery from alcohol use disorder and related mental health conditions.